JamesNK/BookOfDotNetOSS/nuget.md

 <PackageVersion>1.0.1-beta1</PackageVersion>
 ```

 Note that a stable package cannot depend on a pre-release package.
+You must either make your own package pre-release until the dependency is stable, or depend on an older stable version.

 ![Nuget pre-release package dependency](./images/nuget-prerelease-package.png "Nuget pre-release package dependency")